 Popular Catamarans are the Hobie 14 and 16 as well as the Dart class.

 Club sailors, being members of the Eden sub-region of SA Sailing, take part in regional interclub regattas, interschool regattas and other regional as well as National sailing events.
-The club has also hosted National events in the past and is to host the 2015 Hobie 14 Nationals in January 2015.
+The club has also hosted National events in the past.

 Bridge and Rescue